AIRLab-POLIMI/active-vision/README.md

 <details>
   <summary>
-    Step 2: Install the dependencies of the Igus ReBeL ROS 2 repository.
+    Step 2: Install the dependencies and requirements of the Igus ReBeL ROS 2 repository.
   </summary>

    - Install MoveIt2: